bentogomes19/Chapter10-Structures-Programming-in-C/README.md

 # Chapter 10 - Structures Programming Logic in C 💻

 ..
-Exercises from Fundamentals of Computer Programming [PT-BR] | C/C++ PASCAL JAVA
+Exercises from Fundamentals of Computer Programming [PT-BR] | C/C++ PASCAL JAVA All of the programs should run only on Windows.

 ## Exercises [PT-BR]